AgainsTurb/HeriHeriCloud/README.md

 * **OpenCode / CC Switch Users**: You can find the pre-packaged skill ZIP file in the `skill/` folder at the project root.
 In your agent client's skills panel, select "Install from ZIP" to empower your AI to upload, download, and manage your cloud drive files automatically (all AI operations are strictly sandboxed within the `AgentWorkspace` folder).
 * **Cursor / Claude Desktop Users**: We support the standard STDIO MCP mode.
 Simply add the `--agent` launch flag in your MCP configuration (e.g., `heriheri.exe --agent`) for a headless background connection.
 * **REST API Mode**: When the HeriHeriCloud client is running normally, the MCP server actively listens at `http://127.0.0.1:8888/mcp`, allowing custom agents to connect via HTTP POST requests.

+## OpenWRT Router Support (NEW)

+This project provides an ultra-lightweight headless daemon designed to run continuously on multi-architecture OpenWRT routers, seamlessly transforming your router into a local network media and file sharing hub!

+* **Download & Run**: Download the standalone binary for your specific architecture (`aarch64`, `armv7`, `mipsel`) from the GitHub Releases page.
+Upload it to your router via SSH/SCP, grant execution permissions with `chmod +x heriheri-openwrt-*`, and run it directly.
+* **Built-in WebUI**: Once running, access `http://<Router-IP>:8888` in your browser to open the minimal configuration panel.
+Here, you can log into your Lanzou Cloud account, force a VFS sync, and customize your WebDAV port and credentials.
+* **Local Network Streaming**: After configuration, any device on the same local network (e.g., Apple TV with Infuse, Smart TVs, PCs) can mount the drive via the WebDAV protocol to stream original-quality cloud videos directly, enjoying blazing-fast local network speeds without downloading.

 ## Key Features